davidfindlay/themanifesto/README.md

 * Amalgamate the Medicare Levy into standard income tax system.
 * National vaccination programme for all residents, with all vaccinations provided free.
 * Research funding for a vaccine and cure for HTLV-1 Virus.
+* 10% additional tax on food products that do not meet certain nutritional requirements.

 ### Energy
 * Renationalise electricity network.